Get Your Family Dispute Case Packet — Private, Fast, Affordable

 5. Is arbitration affordable for low-income families?

 Yes.
-Many local organizations offer subsidized or sliding-scale fees, making arbitration accessible for families with limited financial resources.
+Many local organizations offer subsidized or sliding-scale fees, making arbitration accessible for families at a local employer resources.

 Why Family Disputes Hit Paradise Residents Hard